Chapter 18.30

 11. “Tandem parking” means that two or more automobiles are parked on a driveway or in any other location on a lot, lined up behind one another.

 C. Occupancy.
-Except as otherwise provided by law, accessory dwelling units and junior accessory dwelling units may be rented separate from the primary residence for a minimum period of 30 days, but may not be sold or otherwise conveyed separate from the primary residence.
+Except as otherwise provided by law, accessory dwelling units and junior accessory dwelling units may be rented separate from the primary residence for a minimum period of 30 days.
+Furthermore, accessory dwelling units and junior accessory dwelling units may not be sold or otherwise conveyed separate from the primary residence, except as provided by Government Code Section 65852.26.

 D. Application Review Procedures for Accessory Dwelling Unit and Junior Accessory Dwelling Unit.